backyardbiomech/qtiConverter/README.md

 ## Preparing the files

 1. Make a simple text file.
-The best option is to make this file in a simple text editor like Geany, BBedit, Notepad++ etc. The key is that it saves plain text (.txt, **not** .rtf) encoded in UTF-8.
+The best option is to make this file in a simple free text editor like Geany, BBedit, Notepad++ etc. The key is that it saves plain text (.txt, **not** .rtf) encoded in UTF-8.
     + MS Word can "Save As" a .txt file, but make sure when given the option that you select encoding as `Unicode (UTF-8)`, and `End lines with: CR only`.
-Those options may come up in the save window or in a conversion window that comes up after you hit save in the save window, depending on your verion of Word.
+Those options may come up in the save window or in a conversion window that comes up after you hit save in the save window, depending on your version of Word.
     + Note that formatting or embedded images will not be saved in the text file.
 The exact formatting of this document is **extremely** important.
-See the bottom of this document for info and examples
+See the bottom of this document for formatting info, how to include images, and examples
 2. Save the text file of questions in its own folder, with all linked image files copied into that same folder.
-    + the name of the **file** will become the name of the test bank in Canvas, which will also produce a Canvas "quiz" by default, containing all of the questions
+    + the name of the **file** will become the name of the test bank in Canvas, which will also produce a Canvas "quiz" by default, containing all of the questions, by that same name
     + save any images you want to include as their own files in that same folder. **NOTE FOR IMAGES:** all images will be sized to the width of the viewing window in Canvas (with a max height of 600 px).
 You can drag to resize the image once it's inserted in Canvas.

 ### Formatting requirements